-On a hot day in the beginning of July, a lot of music and movie professionals came together to create a beautiful live (!) video clip for Canvas Blanco.
+On a hot day in the beginning of July, a lot of music and film professionals came together to create a beautiful, entirely live (!) video clip for Canvas Blanco.
 If you haven’t heard of Canvas Blanco, keep an eye on their Facebook or check out their pre-release EP, A Premature Birth, on Bandcamp.
 Canvas Blanco is a band of which there are not nearly enough of in the Netherlands.
 I can only think of one, really.
 Their songs start to grow on you, as is often the case with really good music, I noticed.
 It takes a couple of listenings to get familiar with the music and to really appreciate the intricacies of the songs.

 The song we recorded is called ‘City of Catharines’ and will be part of the upcoming album ‘Call Me Lucky Fat or Skinny’.
 We recorded both music and video in the Oranjerie, an old greenhouse on Landgoed Dordwijk (link in Dutch).
 A stunning location in the middle of Dordrecht, and yet, surrounded by nature.
 Not too long ago it was abandoned and almost forgotten.
 Luckily it has been restored.
 The sun was shining, later in the day a couple of clouds went past, which made for some beautiful white light.
 Everyone was motivated to make something awesome.
 Perfect conditions.

 Oranjerie from the outside.
 Photo by Erika Bordon.

 Although there are many similar projects where a band is recorded in a live setting, I have not come across one like our project.
 The concept was created by Arjan de Wit.
 We did a pilot last year, with Book of Eli – Sturdy Wine (check out the result here), and plan to keep on making video’s like this.
 We aim to make it feel as if you are walking right through the performance.
 Each video takes place at a special location and is recorded completely live.